Cheap holiday destinations

 Cheap holidays in Europe

-Crossing the Channel can be one of the best deals.
-You can stay on some of the most beautiful stretches of French coastline in a holiday parc with a choice of mobile homes, lodges and apartments plus loads of activities and facilities to keep children amused.
+If you have children, stay in a holiday parc on one of the most beautiful stretches of French coastline with a choice of mobile homes, lodges and apartments plus loads of activities and facilities.
 We recommend Siblu.

 Spain is not amongst the very cheapest holiday destinations but you can find some excellent villas in Catalonia at reasonable prices, and you can save even more by driving, rather than flying.
-We recommend PCI Holidays.
+We recommend Vintage Travel.

 Northern Spain is outstanding value and much less crowded than the south.
 You’ll find wide empty beaches, charming resorts, rugged mountains (you can go white-water rafting and mountain biking) plus delicious local food and friendly people.